Movement for a single object seems easy. Pathfinding is complex. Why bother with pathfinding? Consider the following

 You can however extend a movement algorithm to work around traps like the one shown above.
 Either avoid creating concave obstacles, or mark their convex hulls as dangerous (to be entered only if the goal is inside):

-Pathfinders let you look ahead and make plans rather than waiting until the last moment to discover there’s a problem.
+Pathfinders let you plan ahead rather than waiting until the last moment to discover there’s a problem.
 There’s a tradeoff between planning with pathfinders and reacting with movement algorithms.
 Planning generally is slower but gives better results; movement is generally faster but can get stuck.
 If the game world is changing often, planning ahead is less valuable.
-I recommend using both: pathfinding for big picture, slow changing obstacles and long paths; and movement for local area, fast changing, and short paths.
+I recommend using both: pathfinding for big picture, slow changing obstacles, and long paths; and movement for local area, fast changing, and short paths.

 The pathfinding algorithms from computer science textbooks work on graphs in the mathematical sense—a set of vertices with edges connecting them.
 A tiled game map can be considered a graph with each tile being a vertex and edges drawn between tiles that are adjacent to each other:

 For now, I will assume that we’re using two-dimensional grids.
 If you haven’t worked with graphs before, see this primer.
 Later on, I’ll discuss how to build other kinds of graphs out of your game world.

 Most pathfinding algorithms from AI or Algorithms research are designed for arbitrary graphs rather than grid-based games.
-We’d like to find something that can take advantage of the grid nature of the map.
+We’d like to find something that can take advantage of the nature of a game map.
 There are some things we consider common sense, but that algorithms don’t understand.
-For example, we know something about directions: we know that in general, as two things get farther apart, it will take a longer to move from one to the other; and we know that there aren’t any secret wormholes that let you teleport from one spot on the map to another.
-(Well, I assume there aren’t any; if there are, it becomes very hard to find a good path because you don’t know where to look first.)
+We know something about distances: in general, as two things get farther apart, it will take longer to move from one to the other, assuming there are no wormholes.
+We know something about directions: if your destination is to the east, the best path is more likely to be found by walking to the east than by walking to the west.
+On grids, we know something about symmetry: most of the time, moving north then east is the same as moving east then north.
+This additional information can help us make pathfinding algorithms run faster.